 The completion of the 424-mile, border-to-border stretch of Interstate 70 was the longest continuous section of Interstate highway to be completed by any state as of 1970.
 In Kansas, the 370-mile section of Interstate 70 (excluding the Kansas Turnpike) cost $155.6 million to construct.

 Between 1992 and August 2001, the East Topeka Interchange (junction Interstate 70, Interstate 470, U.S. 40, and Kansas 4 east of Topeka) was reconfigured, realigned, and reconstructed.

-In Missouri, much of existing U.S. 40 expressway was upgraded to Interstate 70 in the late 1950s and 1960s as part of the process to construct Interstate 70 across the Show Me State.
+Within Missouri, much of existing U.S. 40 expressway was upgraded to Interstate 70 in the late 1950s and 1960s as part of the process to construct Interstate 70 across the Show Me State.
 Urban sections of Interstate 70 were largely constructed through the 1960s and 1970s.
-The Poplar Street Bridge, which carries Interstate 55, Interstate 64, and Interstate 70 over the Mississippi River between St. Louis, Missouri, and East St. Louis, Illinois, opened on November 9, 1967.
+The Poplar Street Bridge, which carries Interstate 55, Interstate 64 and formerly Interstate 70 over the Mississippi River between St. Louis, Missouri, and East St. Louis, Illinois, opened on November 9, 1967.
 It consists of two, 2,165-foot long bridges, one for each direction of traffic.
 Excluding the bridge approaches, the main bridge cost $13.2 million.
 This bridge was the first orthotropic bridge, which is a type of plate-girder bridge.9

 The section of Interstate 70 across Ohio was completed and fully opened to traffic by 1976.5